EnriFort/MSc-Cybersecurity/Economics/notes.md

 A: AHP is a specific methodology within the broader category of MCDA.
 Ther latter refers to the overall approach and includes various specific methodologies, including AHP.

 ### Q: How does the contribution margin work, and when is it utilized with constrained resources?
+A: A constrained resource is a limited resource that restricts the capacity of a process or system, such as time, personnel, or equipment.
+Effective management of constrained resources is crucial for optimizing efficiency and productivity.

 ### Q: Build network graph, calculate forward analysis and crash time.